Department of History

 Smith and the Materialization of the Golden Plates" from 11:30-12:30 in JUB 100.

 David Boies Professor of History and Director of the Penn Social Science and Policy Forum, University of Pennsylvania

 Dr. Sugrue gave a public lecture on September 24, "The Education of Barack Obama: Race and Politics in the Age of Fracture."
 Click here to see a brief video from his lecture and click here to listen to an interview conducted by MTSU On the Record.

 College of the Liberal Arts Research Professor and Director of the Richards Civil War Era Center, Pennsylvania State University

-Dr. Blair will be on campus March 5-7, 2014.
-He will be giving a brown bag lecture titled "Military Interference in Elections and the 13th Amendment."
+Dr. Blair was on campus March 5-7, 2014.
+He gave a brown bag lecture titled "Military Interference in Elections and the 13th Amendment."

 Dr. Alison Games